Click Here To Schedule A Consultation

 Best Treatment for Age Spots NYC

-Part of the aging process entails that we start to see changes happening in our skin, whether we like it or not.
-Not only do we start to develop fine lines and wrinkles, but, perhaps more noticeably, age spots may begin to appear.
-Age spots are discrete and flat brown, black, or gray areas of pigment that are darker in color than the rest of the surrounding skin.
-This type of dark spot, also known as a liver spot or solar lentigo, develops due to frequent sun exposure.
-For many, age spots may induce feelings of self-consciousness and frustration, causing us to look much older than we feel.
-Luckily, Dr. Michele Green in New York City offers a host of solutions in her private dermatology office to reduce the appearance of hyperpigmentation and sunspots so patients can look and feel like the best versions of themselves.
+Part of the aging process involves noticing changes in our skin, whether we like it or not.
+Not only do we begin to develop fine lines and wrinkles, but perhaps more noticeably, old age spots may start to appear.
+Age spots or sun spots are discrete, flat brown or tan patches of pigment that are darker than the surrounding skin.
+This type of dark spot, also known as a liver spot or solar lentigo, forms due to frequent sun exposure.
+Unlike freckles, which can fade over time, age spots tend to merge and become larger and more noticeable.
+For many, age spots can lead to feelings of self-consciousness and frustration, making us appear older than we feel.
+Fortunately, Dr. Michele Green in New York City provides a variety of solutions in her private dermatology practice to reduce the appearance of age spots and hyperpigmentation, allowing patients to look and feel like the best versions of themselves.

 62 yr old Fraxel 4 weeks LEFT MGWatermark